Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 With the only downside being a lack of built-in shielding, this model has everything a home producer could need.
 But the best part of these monitors isn’t even the features–it’s how little you’ll pay for them.

-At under $400 apiece, the Yamaha HS8s pack the best quality audio into one of the most affordable systems around.
+Reasonably priced, the Yamaha HS8s pack the best quality audio into one of the most affordable systems around.
 Even on a limited budget, these studio monitors will have you sounding like a seasoned pro.

 - Complete redesign